Mindinventory/CombinePart-1/README.md

 CombineWithMVVM is [MIT-licensed](/LICENSE).

 # Conclusion
-While there’s still a ton of information left to be discovered about Combine.I hope this article has cleared the power of combine in development.
+While there’s still a ton of information left to be discovered about Combine.
+I hope this article has cleared the power of combine in development.
 I’ll keep digging, and will report all of my new findings as soon as possible.